Maryland Corporation Dissolution

 - A statement that you have notified creditors of the dissolution or that you don't know of any creditors.

 - A statement that the corporation is dissolved.

 - Any other provisions that you feel you need to include to complete the dissolution.

 Winding Up Corporate Business

 After filing your Articles of Dissolution, you still have a little more work to do.
 Your corporate entity will not completely end until you have completed any remaining business tasks.
 Completing these tasks is commonly called "winding up" your corporation.
 Typically, your board of directors will appoint a corporate officer to handle these responsibilities.

 In Maryland, there are several different tasks that you will need to complete to wind up your company.
 First, you will need to complete any outstanding corporate contracts.
 Next, you should sell your corporation's remaining assets.
 You can sell these assets either publicly or privately.
 Third, you should file any lawsuits your company needs and deal with any lawsuits filed against your corporation.

 Now, if there are any remaining corporate assets, you should collect these assets and distribute them based on the rules in your bylaws.
 Assets should first be used to settle any outstanding company debts and should then be allocated to stockholders if any assets remain.
 There are certain rules that you will need to follow when distributing assets to your corporate stockholders.
 For instance, before a stockholder can receive assets, they will usually need to provide proof of their interest in the company.

 If you need help with Maryland corporation dissolution, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.